-Reporting Crime or other Emergencies on Campus
+Reporting Crime or other Emergencies on Campus -

-If you witness or become the victim of a crime, accident, medical emergency, fire, or suspicious or threatening circumstance on any St. John's University campus, you should call 911, the Public Safety emergency number, the Dean of Students or a campus security authority promptly and provide an accurate description of the incident, when the victim of a crime elects to, or is unable to, make such a report.
+If you witness or become the victim of a crime, accident, medical emergency, fire, or suspicious or threatening circumstance on any St. John's University campus, you should call 911, the Public Safety emergency number, and the Dean of Students or a campus security authority promptly and provide an accurate description of the incident, when the victim of a crime elects to, or is unable to, make such a report.
 All telephones on University properties can dial 911 directly.

 Any criminal act should be reported immediately either in person or via telephone to the Public Safety Department or the Dean of Students, as appropriate.
-Incidents occurring on global sites can be directed to the site-specific security desk, which is staffed 24 hours a day, seven days a week.
-Incidents occurring at the Long Island Graduate Center should be referred to the public safety emergency phone number.
-Incidents occurring on the Bartilucci Campus and Manhattan Campus should be referred to the on-duty public safety officer or the public safety emergency phone number.
+Incidents occurring on international campuses can be directed to the site-specific security desk, which is staffed 24 hours a day, seven days a week.
+Incidents occurring on the Bartilucci campus and Manhattan campus should be referred to the on-duty public safety officer or the Public Safety emergency phone number.
 The Queens and Staten Island campuses have Public Safety/Security Officers on duty 24 hours a day, seven days a week.
 Contact information can be found in the "Important Phone Numbers" section earlier in this report.

-All potential criminal activity, including any allegation of criminal sexual assault that is brought to the attention of any member of the University, must be reported to the Public Safety Department (with a specific, limited exemption for allegations revealed to pastoral and professional counselors).
+All potential criminal activity, including any allegation of criminal sexual assault that is brought to the attention of any member of the University, must be reported to the Public Safety Department (with a specific, limited exemption for pastoral and professional counselors).
 A priest who has a crime disclosed during the sacrament of confession may not reveal anything that has been disclosed in the sacrament.
 The priest, however, will encourage and work with the penitent to find appropriate support services both on and off campus.
-Pastoral counselors or priests who have such a crime disclosed to them outside of the sacrament of confession are required to report the crime in accordance with this policy.
-Every member of the faculty, administration and staff of St. John's University, acting in his or her capacity as an employee of the University, is obligated to immediately report any incident of sexual assault against any member of the University community upon learning of the incident, except where prohibited by law.
+Pastoral counselors or priests who have a crime disclosed to them outside of the sacrament of confession are required to report the crime in accordance with this policy.
+Every member of the faculty, administration, and staff of St. John's University, acting in his or her capacity as an employee of the University, is obligated to immediately report any incident of sexual assault against any member of the University community upon learning of the incident.
 Even when the individual requests confidentiality of the incident, the employee has a responsibility to report it.
 The University does not have procedures encouraging its pastoral and professional counselors, if and when they deem it appropriate, to inform the persons they are counseling of how to report crimes to the University on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.